grozdniyandy/yaBot/README.md

 yaBot is developed by GrozdniyAndy of [XSS.is](https://xss.is).

 ## Contributing
 Feel free to contribute, report issues, or suggest improvements by creating pull requests or issues in the GitHub repository.
-Enjoy using this simple clickjacking checker!
+Enjoy using this simple captcha bypasser!